Consensus Entropy: Harnessing Multi-VLM Agreement for Self-Verifying and Self-Improving OCR: Experiments

 \subsection{Layout-Sensitive \& VQA Tasks Beyond OCR}

 \textbf{Setup.} We evaluate CE's effectiveness on diverse VQA tasks to verify its sensitivity to layout structure and semantic understanding.
-We employ Edit Distance (character-level, preserving whitespace/indentation) for layout-sensitive tasks and Cosine Distance (bge-m3~\cite{bge-m3}) for semantic VQA.
+We employ Edit Distance (character-level) for layout-sensitive tasks and Cosine Distance (bge-m3~\cite{bge-m3}) for semantic VQA.

 \textbf{Layout-Sensitive Tasks.} Table~\ref{tab:vqa_beyond_ocr} shows Edit Distance-based CE achieves strong gains on layout-heavy tasks: Doc-VQA (+3.4\%), Formula (+7.3\%), Math-VQA (+14.0\%), confirming CE effectively captures spatial structure through character-level divergence.